sensu/sensu-docs/content/sensu-go/6.4/learn/_index.md

 {{% notice protip %}}
 **PRO TIP**: In addition to these learning resources, try the [self-guided Sensu Go Workshop](https://sensu.io/resources?type=workshop).
-To register for an interactive instructor-led session, visit the [Sensu Go Workshop registration page](https://sensu.io/sensu-go-workshop).
 {{% /notice %}}

 ## Concepts and terminology